uditsharma14/Interview-Preparation-kit/README.md

 ## Who this is for

-Current interview loops for **Full Stack**, **Forward Deployed**, and **Staff** engineering roles overlap a lot but weight things differently.
+Current interview loops for **Full Stack**, **Forward Deployed**, and **Staff** engineering roles overlap a lot but weight things differently — these three are the loops this kit was actually built against, chosen because they cover the widest realistic spread (a Full Stack loop leans toward breadth and applied fundamentals, a Forward Deployed loop leans toward ambiguity and delivery under real-world constraints, and a Staff loop leans toward depth and architectural judgment).
 Here's what's covered today versus still a gap, per role, so you know where to spend time:

 | Role | What their loop leans on | Covered here | Still a gap |
 |---|---|---|---|